Alaskan Malamute Temperament: Resilient independence paired with a people-loving heart

 History of the Alaskan Malamute

 The Malamuit Inupiaq people in western Alaska have bred this state dog of Alaska as a freight dog.
 Although a bit hazy, the estimated breeding dates as far back as 4,000-4,500 years ago.
 The Alaskan Malamute was known for pulling heavy freight over icy terrain.
 Excellent work for their strength, resilience, and tremendous endurance.
 They were vital for the survival of the tribe.

 The Alaskan Malamute is a basal dog breed, meaning it influenced the development of other modern-day species.
 As a result, they’re one of the oldest sledge dogs globally.

 During the Gold Rush times, other parts of the Americas discovered this dog as a working dog.
 They transported necessary supplies over mountain passes.
 Unfortunately, many pure-bred Malamutes have been cross bred during the time for profit taking.
 The Second World War was also not kind to the Malamute.
 The Malamute we know today was only saved due to a few breeders coming together with around 30-40 dogs to save the breed.

 The Malamute is sometimes confused with the Siberian Husky.

 What are the differences between a Husky and the Alaskan Malamute?

 Although these dogs can look similar in their appearance, they're two separate breeds.
-However, they have in common that they're both bred for cold conditions.
+However, they share that they're both bred for cold conditions.
 Pulling a sledge is their second nature.

 Malamutes look very similar to a wolf.
 They have a deep chest with a well-muscled body and a bulky muzzle with erect ears.

 Their bushy tail allows them to cover their nose during cold weather, which is very helpful in sub-zero conditions.